Unsteady dynamics of a classical particle-wave entity: The stationary solution and its linear stability analysis

 \section{The stationary solution and its linear stability analysis}

 We start by seeking stationary solutions of~Eq.~\eqref{eq_1}.
 Substituting $x_d(t)=x_0$ in Eq.~\eqref{eq_1} we arrive at the condition

-Hence, if this condition is satisfied by the wave form then we have a stationary solution.
+Since the wave form $A(x)$ is assumed to be smooth and symmetric, the above equation is always satisfied and we have a stationary solution.

-To determine the stability of this stationary solution, we apply a perturbation $x_d(t)=x_0+\epsilon x_1(t) H(t)$ to the stationary solution.
-Here $H(\cdot)$ is the Heaviside step function introduced to apply the perturbation for $t\geq 0$.
+To determine the stability of the stationary solution, we follow the linear stability approach taken in \citet{Oza2013} and apply a perturbation $x_d(t)=x_0+\epsilon x_1(t) H(t)$ to the stationary solution.
+Here $H(\cdot)$ is the Heaviside step function introduced to apply the perturbation for $t\geq 0$, and {$\epsilon>0$ is a small perturbation parameter}.
 Substituting this in Eq.~\eqref{eq_1}, we find that the perturbation, $x_1$, evolves according to

 Taking the Laplace transform of both sides results in